iqfareez/TCP-App/README.md

 Don't want to build it yourself?
 Find the release artifact [here](https://github.com/iqfareez/TCP-App/actions).

-In case the artifacts has expired, just clone this repo and run the workflow by yourself.
+In case the artifacts has expired, just fork this repo and run the workflow by yourself.

 ## Footnotes